 International co-operation in these fields becomes increasingly important as food production systems are more and more globalised.

-The CRP promotes such international co-operation through funding conferences/workshops and research fellowships related to the themes of:
+The CRP promotes such international co-operation through funding conferences/workshops and research fellowships related to three themes (green boxes on the schema):

 Applicants must be nationals or residents of one of the countries participating in our Programme.